PennLINC/qsiprep/docs/preprocessing.rst

 Longitudinal T1w processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the case of multiple T1w images (across sessions and/or runs), T1w images are
+In the case of multiple T1w images (across sessions and/or within a session),
-merged into a single template image using FreeSurfer's ``mri_robust_template``.
+T1w images are merged into a single template image using FreeSurfer's
-This template may be *unbiased*, or equidistant from all source images, or
+``mri_robust_template``.
+This template may be *unbiased*, or equidistant from
-aligned to the first image (determined lexicographically by session label).
+all source images, or aligned to the first image (determined lexicographically
-For two images, the additional cost of estimating an unbiased template is
+by session label).
+For two images, the additional cost of estimating an unbiased
-trivial and is the default behavior, but, for greater than two images, the cost
+template is trivial and is the default behavior, but, for greater than two
-can be a slowdown of an order of magnitude.
+images, the cost can be a slowdown of an order of magnitude.
 Therefore, in the case of three or more images, ``qsiprep`` constructs
 templates aligned to the first image, unless passed the ``--longitudinal``
 flag, which forces the estimation of an unbiased template.